Li-8023/Skyline-Sneakers-Digital-Storefront/README.md

 - **Authentication**: NextAuth.js for secure and flexible authentication with Google Provider.
 - **Database**: MongoDB for storing and managing user data, product information, and more.
 - **Language**: JavaScript for both frontend and backend development.
+- **Storage**: Use Amazon Web Service (AWS) to store images, we use Amazon Simple Storage Service (Amazon S3), it is a cloud-based storage system.

 ## Getting Started